SAP/webres6/README.md

    1 - At least one host has an IPv4 address
    2 - Error occurred (see stderr)
 ```

+## Web App usage

+The web app can be served via the separate `webres6-viewer` container or directly via the API server.
+Enter a URL in the input field and click **Analyze**.
+Results appear below the input form once the crawl completes.
+A scoreboard of recent results is shown below the input field when the page first loads.

+Alternatively, open `viewer/viewer.html` from the local filesystem.
+In this case, you can only **render saved reports** by dropping them on the browser window.

+Custom **CSS stylesheet** dropped on the browser window are also inject into the page.
+Use this to apply print or custom themes without modifying the viewer source.

 ## Support, Feedback, Contributing